Bhavana-s-iiitb/ASIC-Design/Lab Activities.md

 For example, the value of register a0 before the execution was 0x0000000000000001 and content in a0 after excetion of `lui a0,0x21` is 0x0000000000021000, which means "load upper immediate" instruction is completed.<br><br>
 <img src = "https://github.com/user-attachments/assets/04965af0-ac85-408e-b029-be3b47b32bd1" width = "700" height ="400">

-# Lab 3: Instruction types in RISC-V
+# Instruction types in RISC-V

 <img width="772" alt="Instruction format" src="https://github.com/user-attachments/assets/9d973526-ae08-4854-bee5-1c001c16389a">